VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 $ bin2c -o png_pics.inc res/*.png
 ```

-This command will generate a large C source file which defines
+This command generates a large C source file which defines
 some `unsigned char` arrays for the PNG files in `res/` subdirectory,
 one array for each file: